Diamond vs. wholesaler

 Is this page legal advice?

 No. This page is general information about how the wholesaler and direct-buyer models differ in Texas, written for sellers who are trying to understand which kind of buyer they are talking to.
 It is not legal advice.
-We are a direct buyer, not a law firm.
+We are a real estate buyer, not a law firm.
 If you are evaluating a specific offer — wholesaler or otherwise — and you want a professional opinion on what the contract actually says, hire a Texas real estate attorney to review it before you sign.
 The cost of an attorney review on a residential contract is typically a few hundred dollars; the cost of signing the wrong contract on a six-figure property can be much higher.
 We will encourage you to get the review either way.
 Our offer does not change based on whether you bring in counsel.

 Ready for a written cash offer?